Data I/O: System 29

-Unifamily
+Uni-family

-Around 1987, Data I/O introduced the first of the 'Unifamily' programmers in the form of the 'Unisite.'
-This was their first engineering programmer to feature software-programmable pin drivers, a technology that allows any pin of the device socket to be configured, through software, for power, ground or nearly any type of programming waveform.
+Around 1987, Data I/O introduced the first of the 'Uni-family' programmers in the form of the 'Uni-site.'
+This was their first engineering programmer to feature software-programmable pin drivers, a technology that allows any pin of the device socket to be configured, through software, for power, ground, or nearly any type of programming waveform.

-The first model in this line, the Unisite-40, featured a removable module with a single 40-pin DIP ZIF socket, called the SITE-40 and space to install optional programming adapters to the right of this DIP module.
+The first model in this line, the Unisite-40, featured a removable module with a single 40-pin DIP ZIF socket, called the SITE-40, and space to install optional programming adapters to the right of this DIP module.
 Such modules included the 'SetSite,' a module containing eight 40-pin ZIF sockets to allow gang programming of up to eight identical memory devices, and the 'ChipSite,' an early multi-socket module accommodating several sizes of PLCC and SOIC DIP packages with 'clamshell' ZIF sockets.

 The final successor to the ChipSite unit was the PinSite.
-This featured a universal programming base which could accept a variety of socket adapters, including those for chips packaged in PGA, QFP, TSOP, and many others.
-There was even a special connection module made available which could, through the Pinsite's base, allow the Unisite to serve as the programming source in automated device handlers in factory floor environments.
+This featured a universal programming base that could accept a variety of socket adapters, including those for chips packaged in PGA, QFP, TSOP, and many others.
+There was even a special connection module made available that could, through the Pinsite's base, allow the Unisite to serve as the programming source in automated device handlers in factory floor environments.

-The Unifamily was the first series of Data I/O's programmers to feature a built-in user menu.
+The Unifamily was the first series of Data I/O programmers to feature a built-in user menu.
 All the programmer required for basic operation was a dumb terminal, hooked up via an RS-232 serial port.
 Facilities were also provided for computer-based remote control via a second serial port.

-The early Unifamily all booted and ran from software stored on 720k floppy diskettes (in the case of the Unisite) or on 1.44MB floppies (in the case of other Unifamily members).
-This software consists of the operator's menu system, self-test routines and device algorithms.
+The early Unifamily all booted and ran from software stored on 720k floppy diskettes (in the case of the Unisite) or 1.44MB floppies (in the case of other Unifamily members).
+This software consists of the operator's menu system, self-test routines, and device algorithms.
 Later in production, an option for installation of a miniature hard drive was provided (See MSM, or Mass Storage Module, below).
 The Unisite is the only programmer that still requires true 720k floppies for non-MSM operation, or updating the MSM's software without the aid of external PC-based software.